Sylvi Listhaug: Party leader (2021–)

+In the 2025 election, Listhaug's party surged to second place and more than doubled their prior seat count.

 Political views

 Listhaug believes that the elderly should have legal rights to a place in private nursing homes paid by public funding.
 She has advocated "zero tolerance" on crime, more visible police, and said that integration has to become better by having stricter demands on people who move to Norway, combined with a more restrictive immigration policy.

 Although a lifelong Christian, Listhaug has considered leaving the Church of Norway which she has described as "thoroughly socialist", due to the former Red-Green government's interventionist policy on appointment of bishops, as well as church leaders in her view voicing political opinions on too many issues.
 Favoring a separation of church and state, she has pointed to it "working well" in the United States.
-She has been a repeat guest on the Christian television channel Visjon Norge.
+She has been a repeat guest on the Christian television channel Visjon Norge, which has been critiqued, including by Anders Torp, son of Pentecostal pastor Jan-Aage Torp.

 Listhaug is in favor of immigrant repatriation from Norway.
 She has advocated voluntary return, in her role as Integration Minister, for rejected asylum seekers and other migrants.
 She has stated that Norway needed to "entice more [people] to voluntarily travel back" to their homelands, claiming it was "better for us to encourage them to travel back", rather than face deportation and would ultimately save Norway money.
 During her government tenure, record numbers of illegal immigrants were simultaneously deported from Norway.
 Listhaug has stated her position that "I think those who come to Norway need to adapt to our society.
 Here we eat pork, drink alcohol and show our face.
-You must abide by the values, laws and regulations that are in Norway when you come here."
+You must abide by the values, laws and regulations that are in Norway when you come here".
 Her proposals includes calling for a ban on the hijab in elementary schools.

-Listhaug is a proponent of banning full-face veils and hijabs in elementary schools, arguing that “we need to fight the culture of social control and controlling women.”
+Listhaug is a proponent of banning full-face veils and hijabs in elementary schools, arguing that "we need to fight the culture of social control and controlling women".
 She is a proponent of barring hate preachers from entering Norway.

 Migration policy

 She is noted for her hard-line immigration policy.
-As Minister of Migration and Integration, Listhaug presented a 150-page document with 40 proposals for new asylum- and migration regulations, in which she claimed would make Norway's migrant policy “one of the strictest in Europe.”
-The proposals, which failed to summon necessary parliamentary support in June 2016, included proposals such as:
+As Minister of Migration and Integration, Listhaug presented a 150-page document with 40 proposals for new asylum- and migration regulations, in which she claimed would make Norway's migrant policy "one of the strictest in Europe".
+The proposals, which failed to gain necessary parliamentary support in June 2016, included proposals such as: